skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

    Thumbs.db      # For teachers with Windows
    ```

 1. In the top right, select the **Commit changes...** button.
 Notice that it won't let us commit to the `main` branch!
+Our ruleset is working!
 Nice!

    <img width="400" alt="image" src="https://github.com/user-attachments/assets/4e85948d-75c8-4c13-8ddd-4707bf9b0805" />

 1. Enter `prepare-to-collaborate` for the branch name then click the **Propose changes** button.
+You can ignore the newly created pull request for now.

 1. With the file committed, wait a moment for Mona to check your work, provide feedback, and share the next lesson.

 > [!TIP]
-> GitHub and the community have built up a repository with [sample `.gitignore` files](https://github.com/github/gitignore) for many situations.
+> GitHub and the community have built a repository with [sample `.gitignore` files](https://github.com/github/gitignore) for many situations.
 Make sure to check it out!